Tendering claims as soon as possible is always a good practice. Here is a case in point.

 In rendering its decision, the Appellate Court distinguished its decision from that of the Illinois Supreme Court in The Cincinnati Cos. v.
 West American Insurance Co., 183 Ill.
 2d 317 (1998) where, despite a tender on the eve of trial, the Supreme Court found actual notice sufficient to trigger a duty to defend.
 In supporting its distinction, the Appellate Court found that the Cincinnati Cos. court did not determine if notice was unreasonable as a matter of law.
 It further stated that the relevant inquiry before it was whether the general contractor’s delayed notice to Erie was unreasonable and whether it complied with the notice requirement under the plain terms of the Erie policy.
 It disagreed with AMCO's arguments in favor of applying the actual notice rule in Cincinnati Cos. refuting the implication that the duty to defend and the duty to indemnify are the same.

-The Appellate Court’s finding in AMCO seemingly stands for the proposition that while actual notice of a claim may be sufficient to trigger a duty to defend, it is not sufficient to excuse an unreasonable delay in the tender of a defense.
-As a result, contractors and their insurers are on notice that it is always best practice to tender as soon as practicable upon knowledge that you are covered under a policy.
+The Appellate Court’s finding in AMCO seemingly stands for the proposition that while actual notice of a claim may be sufficient to trigger a duty to defend, it is not sufficient to excuse an unreasonable delay in tendering claims of a defense.
+As a result, contractors and their insurers are on notice that tendering claims as soon as practicable upon knowledge that you are covered under a policy is a good practice.